-CHAPTER 7.
-TROUBLESHOOTING GUIDE
+CHAPTER 7: TROUBLESHOOTING GUIDE

 This troubleshooting guide is intended to aid service/maintenance personnel in isolating the cause of a fault in an Innovation Water Heater.
-The troubleshooting procedures contained herein are presented in tabular form on the following pages.
-These tables are comprised of three columns labeled: Fault Indication, Probable Cause and Corrective Action.
+These troubleshooting procedures are presented in tabular form on the following pages.
+The tables are comprised of three columns labeled: Fault Indication, Probable Cause and Corrective Action.
 The numbered items in the Probable Cause and Corrective Action columns correspond to each other.
 For example, Probable Cause No. 1 corresponds to Corrective Action No. 1, etc.